 Being angered by her response, Simms successfully pulled more information from her, as Ashcraft told the doctor about her blog and advocacy.
 That info would later be used against Ashcraft, as Simms’s report falsely labeled her as having Factitious disorder, accusing the woman of faking her autism diagnosis for attention.
 This incident, and the report that accompanied it, sabotaged Ashcraft’s efforts of receiving the diagnosis of the disease that was eating away at her body for so long.

-Upon receiving the paper report two weeks later, she had a meltdown where she stepped out of her care aide’s car and screamed and cried.
+Upon receiving the paper report two weeks later, she had a meltdown where she stepped out of her care aide’s car, screaming and crying.
 Her care aide, Amanda, tried to protect her by talking her out of reading the report, to no avail.
 However, the program manager of the care aides (who we’ll call Margaret), believed the false report over Ashcraft’s claims.
 The incident caused her to almost stop eating.
 In what seemed to be a refreshing upcoming event in her life, it only brought things from bad to worse.